The following are the similarities and differences between a book and an ebook with reflowable text:

 The following are not used when formatting ebooks:

-This explanation of some of the similarities and difference between print books and ebooks with reflowable text should help you understand the transition from one to the other.
+This explanation of some of the similarities and differences between print books and ebooks with reflowable text should help you understand the transition from one to the other.

 If you require ebook formatting, to get started, please click here.